 By Jacqueline Gwynne

-One of the reasons used to justify prostitution is disabled men’s entitlement to sex with a prostitute.
+One of the reasons used to justify prostitution is men with disabilities’ entitlement to sex with a prostitute.
 What about the disabled men?
-Disabled men have the right to sex too, don’t they? people say.
-Although it’s worth noticing that this is not something argued by disabled people’s organisations but by able-bodied people justifying the sex trade.
+Men with disabilities have the right to sex too, don’t they? people say.
+Although it’s worth noticing that this is not something argued by organisations of people with disabilities but by able-bodied people justifying the sex trade.

 I worked as a receptionist in a high-end legal brothel in Victoria, Australia.
 Prior to that, I would have agreed with this argument, but having seen the inside of the sex industry and how misogynistic and exploitative it is, and how seedy and sleazy brothels are, I see things differently.
 Now I see this argument as discriminatory and offensive for a multitude of reasons.

 It is sexist because it only considers men’s sexual needs and not women’s.
-It is demeaning and ableist because it implies that disabled people are too grotesque to be sexually attractive and are not capable of sexual expression and forming partnerships with other disabled and able-bodied people.
+It is demeaning and ableist because it implies that people with disabilities are too grotesque to be sexually attractive and are not capable of sexual expression and forming partnerships with other people.
 It is exploitative and classist because it requires a class of women to be prostituted.
-These women are generally socially disadvantaged and many are disabled themselves, often undiagnosed.
+These women are generally socially disadvantaged and many have disabilities themselves, often undiagnosed.
 But that is for another article.

 As a receptionist in the brothel, I answered the phones, and took enquiries and bookings.
-Not once did I take a booking for a disabled man or an enquiry on behalf of one.
+Not once did I take a booking for a man with disabilities or an enquiry on behalf of one.
 After I joined the sex trade survivor movement in April 2016, I became curious and started asking questions and researching this claim.
-I put a call out via my social media networks to gauge what demand there was from disabled men.
+I put a call out via my social media networks to gauge what demand there was from men with disabilities.
 I also spoke to social workers in Australia.

 I got responses from 10 women who had worked in the sex industry, some for decades.
-They said only about 2-5% of their clients were physically or mentally disabled.
+They said only about 2-5% of their clients had physical or mental disabilities.
 Why is this tiny percentage used to justify the entire sex industry?